wellsst/jwt-template/README.md

 ## TODO

+* Server should also warn of non-secure connection when exchanging JWT
 * Improve unit tests on client and server
 * Add admin type/util features such as list users token, expire tokens
 * User login history